PoCInnovation/Workshops/software/24.Git_GitHub/Git/README.md

 It used the `git stash` command.

 So you have made changes to test stuff out and realise that you've made a lot of changes and don't want to undo these by hand.
-You can just run `git stahs push <files with modifications to drop>` and `git stash drop`, be careful because it isn't retrievable past this point.
+You can just run `git stash push <files with modifications to drop>` and `git stash drop`, be careful because it isn't retrievable past this point.

 ## Step 5 - Branches